 The FHA also has a list of property requirements.
 For example, all properties must be assessed by an FHA-approved appraiser before the loan is finalized.

 Keep in mind that FHA loans will require a 1.75% upfront funding fee and monthly mortgage insurance.

 3. VA Loan

 VA loans are another government-sponsored mortgage option.
-The Department of Veteran Affairs offers VA loans to any current or previous member of the armed forces or reserves who is in good standing.
+The Department of Veteran Affairs offers VA loans to any current or previous armed forces member or reserves in good standing.

-VA loans do not require a down payment and there isn’t a standardized credit score requirement.
+VA loans do not require a down payment, and there is no standardized credit score requirement.
 Instead, the VA requires participating lenders to review the entire loan profile.

 The VA even has programs to help veterans avoid defaulting on their home loans.

 One of the big benefits of VA loans is that you can use this option more than once.
 For example, you can use it to purchase your primary residence and later refinance, or you can use it to purchase your next home down the line.